thibaudcolas/draftjs-conductor/README.md

 ## Contributing

 See anything you like in here?
 Anything missing?
 We welcome all support, whether on bug reports, feature requests, code, design, reviews, tests, documentation, and more.
-Please have a look at our [contribution guidelines](.github/CONTRIBUTING.md).
+Please have a look at our [contribution guidelines](docs/CONTRIBUTING.md).

 ## Credits

 View the full list of [contributors](https://github.com/thibaudcolas/draftjs-conductor/graphs/contributors).
 [MIT](LICENSE) licensed.
 Website content available as [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+Image credit: [FirefoxEmoji](https://github.com/mozilla/fxemoji).